 - Official transcripts from all secondary schools attended

-- One letter of recommendation from a teacher who can speak to your academic ability.
+- One letter of recommendation from a teacher who can speak to your academic ability

 All students who have completed an application are considered for merit-based scholarships.
-Ranging in value up to $30,000, merit scholarships are awarded based on academic excellence, leadership, and service.
+Ranging in value up to $34,000, merit scholarships are awarded based on academic excellence, leadership, and service.

-SAT or ACT scores are required for admissions consideration.
-The writing portion of the SAT or ACT is not required.
+2. The writing portion for the SAT or ACT is not required.

 3. We encourage students to submit all scores, as we superscore!
 Superscoring means if you took the ACT or SAT two times, we would use the highest scores from each section to create your score.

-Applicants are required to submit two letters of recommendation - one from a college/school counselor or other school official, and a second from an academic teacher (science, math, English, history, or foreign language) who can talk about an applicants performance in the classroom.
+Submit two letters of recommendation, one from a college/school counselor or other school official, and a second from an academic teacher (science, math, English, history, or foreign language) who can talk about an applicants performance in the classroom.

 We are happy to take additional recommendations from coaches, teachers, or other sources.

 An audition is required for admission for those who want to major or minor in Music.
-For additional information regarding the School of Music and requirements, please contact Brad Andrews, Director of Music Admissions, at (909) 748-8014.
+For additional information regarding the Conservatory of Music and requirements, please contact Brad Andrews, Director of Music Admissions, at (909) 748-8014.